rfbergeron/bompiler/DESIGN.md

 Non-code documents (like this one) will be in markdown format for now.
-I plan to switch to LaTeX at a later date once I have figured out how it works and have set up an editor and document viewer for it.
+I plan to switch to LaTeX at a later date once I have figured out how it works and have set up an editor and viewer for it.

 I will be using flex and bison to generate the scanner and parser, and git will be used for version control.